28 Proven Ways to Get a Work Promotion Without Asking

 23. Get A Mentor

-Get A Mentor Tip: Do not be afraid to approach someone and ask; simply by asking someone to be your mentor, you will have paid them a huge compliment, and you will go up in their estimations.
+Get A Mentor Tip: Do not be afraid to approach someone and ask; by asking someone to be your mentor, you will have paid them a huge compliment, and you will go up in their estimations.
 Seeking a mentor is a sign of ambition, not of weakness.

 Section 4: Promotion to Team Leader or Manager Tips